PLOS/allofplos/README.rst

 ``(allofplos)$ pip install allofplos``

 This should install *allofplos* and requirements.
+At this stage your are ready to go.

 If you want to manually install from source (for example for development purposes), first clone the proyect repository: